italoboy/Home-Intro-Widget-V1/README.md

 Guideance: Put your API and City Code from openweathermap.org, also your local/country code.

-Widget Workable Size: Large, Medium.
+Workable widget Size: Large, Medium.